-In discussing the "Canadian Copyright Caper" B. H. Roberts quotes this entire passage in Comprehensive History of the Church, Vol. 1 pp. 162-66
+In discussing the "Canadian Copyright Caper" B. H. Roberts quotes this entire passage in Comprehensive History of the Church, Vol. 1 pp. 162-66.

 Pratt, who met Smith after the church president had stopped using the brown stone, subsequently told a congregation of Mormons that he was present "on several occasions" when Smith received revelations and that "sometimes Joseph used a seer stone when enquiring of the Lord, and receiving revelation."
 (The Latter-Day Saints Millennial Star, 40:787)

-This "through the Urim and Thummim," or the white seer stone.
-This is the only known use of a seer stone for giving a patriarchal blessing in the church.
-However, this event lends credence to the statements of unfriendly Palmyra and Pennsylvania neighbors that Smith first used a stone in the 1820s for what they described as "fortune-telling."
+This "through the Urim and Thummim," was the white seer stone.
+This is the only known use of a seer stone for giving a patriarchal blessing in the Church.
+However, this event lends credence to the statements of Palmyra and Pennsylvania neighbors that Smith first used a stone in the 1820s for what they described as "fortune-telling."